core-wg/href/draft-ietf-core-href.md

   Note that for `CRI-Reference` there is a difference between empty paths and paths that are not set, represented by `[]` and `null`, respectively.
-* An empty query in a `CRI` (no query parameters, not even an empty string) MUST be represented as the empty array
+* An empty query in a `CRI` (no query parameters, not even an empty string) is represented as the empty array
   `[]`; note that this is equivalent to the absence of the question mark in a URI, while the equivalent of just a question mark in a URI is an array with a single query parameter represented by an empty